CD Players@kemela

 Considerations when purchasing a new CD Player or Transport

-Some manufacturers are including a streaming module keeping all the digital in one box while the amplication can remain completely analog.
-This is a good option for those who have not yet explored subscription based streaming services which offer a wide selection of music.
-If you require a multi-rate DAC, a transport with external DAC is definitely worth considering (you may also already have an inegrated amp with a built in DAC or a stand alone DAC).
+Primare's CD Players have an optional streaming module keeping all the digital in one box leaving the amplication completely analog and is a good combination for those who have not yet explored subscription based streaming services with their wide selection of music.

 Alternatives